deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG1.png" alt="">

-CFG at this point would now be enabled for the program- or in the case of Microsoft binaries, they would already be CFG enabled (most of them).
+CFG at this point would now be enabled for the program - or in the case of Microsoft binaries, they would already be CFG enabled (most of them).
 This causes a bitmap to be created, which essentially is made up of all functions within the process space that are "protected by CFG".
 Then, before an indirect function call is made (we will explore what an indirect call is shortly if you are not familiar), the function being called is sent to a special CFG function.
 This function checks to make sure that the function being called is a part of the CFG bitmap.
 If it is, the call goes through.
 If it isn't, the call fails.

 Since this is a post about XFG, not CFG, we will skip over the technical details of CFG.
 However, if you are interested to see how CFG works at a lower level, Morten Schenk has an excellent [post](https://improsec.com/tech-blog/bypassing-control-flow-guard-in-windows-10) about its implementation in user mode (the Windows kernel has been compiled with CFG, known as kCFG, since Windows 10 1703.
 Note that Virtualization-Base Security, or VBS, is required for kCFG to be enforced.
 However, even when VBS is disabled, kCFG has some limited functionality.
 This is beyond the scope of this blog post).